CLOSED CHURCHES WITHIN THE

 their first building on December 14, 1843.

-well-equipped kitchen and a larger social hall, and the front of the church was
+provide a well-equipped kitchen and a larger social hall, and the front of the

 On 10/22/2023, Plains UMC voted to close